Racial slurs at VMI ‘a common experience’ for Black cadets, investigators told

-The law firm of Barnes & Thornburg also revealed that VMI, the nation’s oldest state-supported military college, has recently completed a voluminous report detailing more than a dozen “substantiated” accounts of allegations involving a “racial component” since 2015.
+The law firm of Barnes & Thornburg also revealed that VMI, the nation’s oldest state-supported military college, gave investigators a voluminous report detailing more than a dozen “substantiated” accounts of allegations involving a “racial component” since 2015.
+The 223-page document is titled “VMI Cadet Government Investigations with Racial Components from 2015 to 2020.”

 And a VMI employee told investigators that a disproportionate number of African American cadets are targeted for prosecution by the school’s student-run Honor Court system and expelled for violations.
 The law firm offered no numbers, but The Washington Post reported in December that Black students made up 43 percent of those expelled between the fall of 2017 and the spring of 2020, though they represented just 6 percent of the student body.

-Note: Correction: An earlier version of this story said VMI's spokesman did not explain what prompted the school to conduct its own investigation into racial incidents.
-There were investigations into each reported incident of racism, he said.